 Any candidate for a major office must plan to be enrolled for a full school year.
-A student will be permitted to hold only one major office per school year.
-A student may hold one major office and one minor office each school year.

-The following offices constitute major offices: all Trojan Consul offices; president of the National Honor Society, Beta Club, Fel-lowship of Christian Athletes, or Junior Civitans; editor-in-chief, business manager, and managing editor of the yearbook staff; editor-in-chief, business manager, and managing editor of the school newspaper.
+The following offices constitute major offices: all Trojan Council offices; president of the National Honor Society, Beta Club, Fel- lowship of Christian Athletes, or Junior Civitans; editor-in-chief, business manager, and managing editor of the yearbook staff; editor-in-chief, business manager, and managing editor of the school newspaper.